-Rebekah Herrick is a professor of political science at Oklahoma State University.
-She earned her PhD from the University of Nebraska in 1991.
-Her primary research interests concern issues of representation particularly as they relate gender and legislatures.
-Other areas of interest concern congressional careers and political ambition.
-She has published three books and her work has appeared in The Journal of Politics, Social Science Quarterly, Legislative Studies Quarterly, American Political Research, State Politics and Policy Quarterly as well as several other more specialized journals such as Women and Politics and The Journal of Homosexuality.
-She is currently working on a textbook on the Representation of Minorities in the US.
+She has published five books and her work has appeared in The Journal of Politics, Social Science Quarterly, Legislative Studies Quarterly, American Political Research, and State Politics and Policy Quarterly as well as several other more specialized journals such as Politics & Gender, Politics, Groups and Identities, and The Journal of Homosexuality.
+Her research has recently been featured on the London School of Economics blog and the New York Times.

 Elections, legislatures, violence against women in politics, women and politics, Indigenous Americans

 - Herrick Rebekah, Sue Thomas, and Kate Bartholomy.
 Forthcoming.
 "Gender, Power, and Colleague Aggression in U.S. State Senates."
 Political Research Quarterly.
 Available via OnlineFirst.

 - Herrick, Rebekah and Ben Pryor.
 Forthcomming.
 "Gender and race gaps in voting and over-reporting: An intersectional comparison of CCES with ANES data."
 The Social Science Journal.
 Available online.

 - Herrick, Rebekah and Sue Thomas.
 2021.
 "Not Just Sticks and Stones: Psychological Abuse and Physical Violence among U.S. State Senators.”
 Politics & Gender, 1-26.

 - Herrick, Rebekah, Jim Davis & Ben Pryor.
 2020.
 "Are Indigenous Americans unique in their voting in US national elections?"
 Politics, Groups, and Identities.